-Having an RV always stocked with some basic necessities can help with a speedy leave.
+Having your RV always stocked with some basic necessities saves a lot of time when you are itching to get out there and do some camping.
 Packing can be long and tedious however keeping the RV packed with many of the things we use from home can help make packing for your trip less stressful.

-First we start with sleeping arrangements.
-Figure out how many people will be using the RV when camping then buy that many sleeping bags, blankets and pillows.
-For instance if you have 5 kids and 2 adults that will be sleeping in the RV pack 7 sleeping bags 7 blankets and 7 pillows.
+Figure out how many people will be using the RV when camping, then buy that many sleeping bags, blankets and pillows.
+For instance, if you have 5 kids and 2 adults that will be sleeping in the RV, then pack 7 sleeping bags 7 blankets and 7 pillows.
 Storing them will be a chinch if you keep them rolled up and in garbage bags to keep them safe from insects and spiders.
 Make sure you have clean pillow cases stored with the pillows.
-Storing them on the bunks or the main bed will make them easy to find and save some much needed space in the garage and more space for those much needed power tools.
+Storing them on the bunks or the main bed will make them easy to find and save some much needed space in the garage for those much needed power tools.

 Let’s move on to the bathroom.
 Toilet paper goes without saying.
-You can never store too much toilet paper however make sure you get RV toilet paper as to not clog the RV sewer tank.
-Yes, it’s annoying to buy a ton of “special” toilet paper especially when you don’t anticipate using it soon however, not having it is much worse.
-Trust me.
-TP is not all you need in that room.
-There’s much more.
-Shampoo, conditioner, body soap (bar preferably), toothpaste, hand sanitizer, hand wash, comb/brush etc. I would make a list of all the things that gets used by every member of the family.
-Specialty items such as women’s face wash, razors may be a little spendy to keep stocked and can be packed with makeup.
-Make sure you think of everything too.
+You can never store too much toilet paper.
+If you have been through Covid or another disaster toilet paper is always one of the first things to disapear from the stores.
+So, better to just be prepared than to be caught without TP.
+Not having any is no fun at all.
+Make sure you get RV toilet paper as to not clog the RV sewer tank though.
+Aside from the TP, it’s a good idea to pack shampoo, conditioner, body soap (bar preferably), toothpaste, hand sanitizer, hand wash, a comb/brush etc. I would make a list of all the things that get used by every member of the family.
 Here’s some more ideas for things you can keep stocked.

-Nail clippers, tweezers, dental floss, pads/tampons, insect repellent, sunscreen, beach & shower towels, hand towels and washcloths (stored in garbage bags).
+Nail clippers, tweezers, dental floss, pads/tampons, insect repellent, sunscreen, beach & shower towels, hand towels and washcloths.
 Local dollar stores are a great place to find many inexpensive toiletries that can be very cost effective for any budget.

-Now let’s go to the kitchen.
-Personally I just go down every kitchen isle in the dollar store and load up.
+Personally, I just go down every kitchen isle in the dollar store and load up.
 Start with the basics.
-Plastic forks knives, spoons and paper plates, cups, napkins paper towels and zip lock bags.
-Garbage bags are great to keep stocked because they have so many uses such as a laundry bag, garbage bag, extra bag for towels, sleeping bags pillows and pillow cases etc. They are good to have on hand and also can be found at a local dollar store.
+Plastic forks, knives, spoons, paper plates and cups, napkins, paper towels and zip lock bags.
+Garbage bags are great to keep stocked too, because they have so many uses.
+They can be a laundry bag, a garbage bag, or an extra bag for towels.
+They can hold sleeping bags, pillows and pillow cases too.
+Trash bags really are a good thing to have around.

-When camping I like to be able to keep myself and surroundings clean.
-Baby wipes and hand sanitizer can be used while hiking when hand soap can’t be used.
+When camping, I like to be able to keep myself and surroundings clean.
+Baby wipes and hand sanitizer can be used while hiking instead of hand soap for instance.
 Baby wipes are also great for little sticky hands and messes.
 Clorox wipes are a must for the kitchen and bathroom areas.
-A broom and dustpan and mop can all be found at discount stores and are important to keep your RV clean.
+A broom, dustpan and mop can all be found at discount stores and are important to keep your RV clean.